 Tune In: The marketing of the station is not your job, directly, but you might do what you can to help “get the word out.”
 Where this is applies most frequently is in the promotion of your news content.
 Typically this requires some work on the part of you and your team — the content makers.
 Do your part to call the listener’s attention to your work!

-Ideas and information: Whether it is general news tips or very specific information on a planned topic, your community merits some kind of input into your editorial planning.
-You’ll want to avoid making any promises when the ideas come in, but you can certainly solicit them and lend them consideration.
-New tools for “crowd sourcing” now allow public input to better inform coverage than ever before.
+Ideas and information: Whether it is general news tips or very specific information on a planned topic, your community can help you in your editorial planning.
+You’ll want to avoid making any promises when the ideas come in, but you can certainly solicit input and evaluate the information as any other source.
+“Crowd sourcing” allows wide public input.

 Feed Back: You don’t only want to hear how well you did, you also want to hear how you might have done better.
-Set up convenient mechanisms for the audience to tell you quickly what they have to add.
-(And the quicker you can reply to listeners — personally if possible — so much the better.)
+Social media allow the audience to tell you quickly how they respond to your journalism.
+Or what they have to add.
+The more (and the quicker) you can reply in return, the better you can engender useful conversation.
 Publicize the method.
 Share the feedback on air or on-line to spur more.
-No matter station size, you can offer some combination of feedback methods: phone, voicemail, email, on-line, regular mail, etc.
+No matter station size, you can offer opportunities for audience feedback.

 It really isn’t enough to say we serve our listeners.
-In truth, we are owned by the public and owe the public our allegiance.
+Many public media are actually owned by the public.
+Whether through ownership or through mission, we owe the public our allegiance.
 When News Directors talk of accountability they acknowledge this truth.
 Accountability in action might look like this:

 Ascertaining Community Issues: using a systematic method of surveying the entire community to bring about awareness of problems.
 (This was once required by the government and considered an onerous duty by stations — yet it can be done by news departments simply monitoring their communities and synthesizing all available information into a prioritized list, revisited annually.)
 Knowing the problems, we can find ways to address them in our coverage plans.